Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 - Where & When: Decks Tokyo Beach Shopping Mall, Daiba, Minato City, Tokyo.
 Early December, after sunset, is a great time to visit.

-- Interesting Fact: The island of Odaiba, a popular shopping and entertainment district in Tokyo Bay was originally a series of forts built for defensive purposes at the end of the 19th century to protect Edo from attacks by sea, specifically American Commodore Matthew Perry’s Gunboat Diplomacy.
+- Interesting Fact: The island of Odaiba, a popular shopping and entertainment district in Tokyo Bay, was originally a series of forts built for defensive purposes at the end of the 19th century to protect Edo from attacks by sea, specifically American Commodore Matthew Perry’s Gunboat Diplomacy.

 - More Information: Odaiba-decks.com

-17. Yomiuri Land Illuminations
+15. Yomiuri Land Illuminations

-Yomiuriland is an amusement park located approximately 30 minutes from central Tokyo and is home to ‘Jewellumination’, the largest light display in the Kanto area, as millions of dazzling colorful lights illuminate the entire park.
+Yomiuriland is an amusement park located approximately 30 minutes from central Tokyo and is home to ‘Jewellumination’, the largest light display in the Kanto area, as millions of dazzling, colorful lights illuminate the entire park.
 Everything from trees to fountain displays, to spectacular live musical performances, and the rides, of course, are all lit up.
-An Instagrammers dream!
+An Instagrammer’s dream!

-In addition to the lights, there are more than 40 attractions and rides to discover including thrillers like the Bandit rollercoaster, and the Looping Starship, or more family-friendly rides such as the Giant Ferris Wheel, and the Merry-go-land adult carousel.
+In addition to the lights, there are more than 40 attractions and rides to discover, including thrillers like the Bandit rollercoaster and the Looping Starship, or more family-friendly rides such as the Giant Ferris Wheel and the Merry-go-land adult carousel.

 - Interesting Fact: Also located within the park is Yomiuri Stadium, home of the Yomiuri Giants baseball team, the oldest and most successful professional baseball team in Japan, with 22 Series titles across its 88-year existence.